-Search for cause of deadly 737 Lion Air crash begins
+Search for cause of deadly Boeing 737 MAX Lion Air crash begins

 Investigators examining the fatal crash of an almost-new Lion Air jet, the first of the new Boeing 737 MAX model to suffer such a tragedy, will look at maintenance logs, the air traffic control exchanges with the pilots, the black box flight data, the cockpit voice recorder and the airline's safety history.

-The investigation of the fatal crash of a Lion Air jet that Boeing delivered less than three months ago — the first of the new 737 MAX model to suffer such a tragedy — will be painstaking, as the plane appears to have disintegrated on impact after a violent, high-speed plunge into the water.
+The investigation of the fatal crash of a Lion Air jet that Boeing delivered less than three months ago — the first of the new 737 MAX model to suffer such a tragedy — will be painstaking, as the plane appears to have disintegrated on impact after a violent, high-speed plunge into the water Monday.

 Yet initial clues as to what may have gone wrong on Flight JT610, leaving all 189 passengers and crew aboard presumed dead, may come relatively soon.

-The crash site is in the relatively shallow coastal waters of Indonesia’s Java Sea,roughly 100 feet deep.
-The black box flight data and cockpit voice recorders should be recoverable quickly.
+The crash site is in the relatively shallow coastal waters of Indonesia’s Java Sea, roughly 100 feet deep.
+The black-box flight data and cockpit voice recorders should be recovered quickly.

-There is no information yet as to the cause of the accident.
+There is no information yet as to what caused the crash.

 However, one immediate line of inquiry is into the handling of a technical fault on the airplane’s previous flight that, according to a flight log circulating online, indicated a problem with the jet’s air speed and altitude system.

-Investigators will also study’s Boeing’s detailed records of how each part of this jet was built, particularly since it was completed during the chaotic production issues in Renton this summer.
+Investigators will also study Boeing’s detailed records of how each part of this jet was built, particularly because it was completed during the chaotic production issues in Renton this summer.

-Lion Air Chief Executive Edward Sirait said in a press conference that the fault reported on the jet’s previous flight, which he didn’t specify, had been fixed following instructions from Boeing before the plane took off again from Jakarta.
+Lion Air Chief Executive Edward Sirait said in a news conference that the fault reported on the jet’s previous flight, which he didn’t specify, had been fixed after instructions from Boeing before the plane took off again from Jakarta.

-In an interview Monday, Jon Ostrower, aviation expert and editor of The Air Current, said that according to standard practice after an airplane crash, “the first thing investigators look at is the maintenance logs and what was serviced in the flights preceding the accident.”
+In an interview Monday, Jon Ostrower, aviation expert and editor of The Air Current, a digital aviation publication, said that according to standard practice after an airplane crash, “the first thing investigators look at is the maintenance logs and what was serviced in the flights preceding the accident.”

-From those maintenance logs, the air traffic control exchanges with the pilots, the black box data and the cockpit voice recorder, “I think we’re going to get an indication pretty quick” of the areas investigators will zoom in on, Ostrower said.
+From those logs, the air traffic control exchanges with the pilots, the black-box data and the cockpit voice recorder, “I think we’re going to get an indication pretty quick” of the areas investigators will zoom in on, Ostrower said.

-Indonesia’s transport safety committee will lead the investigation.
-But because the plane was built in the U.S., National Transportation Safety Board (NTSB) aviation accident inspectors will assist with the inquiry, backed up by technical advisers from Boeing and U.S.-French engine maker CFM International, co-owned by General Electric and Safran.
+Indonesia’s transport-safety committee will lead the investigation.
+But because the plane was built in the United States, National Transportation Safety Board (NTSB) aviation-accident inspectors will assist with the inquiry, backed up by technical advisers from Boeing and U.S.-French engine maker CFM International, co-owned by General Electric and Safran.

-According to international protocols, Boeing and U.S. safety regulators are required to stay mum on the details of such overseas investigations, deferring in this case to the Indonesian authorities.
+According to international protocols, Boeing and U.S. safety regulators are required to stay mum on the details of such overseas investigations, deferring, in this case, to the Indonesian authorities.

 Boeing’s 737 production troubles

-The new MAX line of 737s first flew in flight test in January 2016 and first entered service in May 2017 with Malindo Air, a Malaysian subsidiary of Lion Air.
+The new MAX line of 737s first flew in flight tests in January 2016 and first entered service in May 2017 with Malindo Air, a Malaysian subsidiary of Lion Air.

 At the end of September, Boeing had delivered 219 MAXs, with more than 4,500 others on firm order.